-Lacina Tangnaqudo Onco manages the Native American Advocacy program lobbying on legislation that affects Native communities.
-She builds connections between tribes, tribal organizations, and non-Indian allies, particularly among a wide range of faith groups, to ensure tribal needs are addressed.
+Lacina Tangnaqudo Onco managed the Native American Advocacy program from 2017-2019.
+In that capacity she lobbied on legislation that affects Native communities and built connections between tribes, tribal organizations, and non-Indian allies, particularly among a wide range of faith groups, to ensure tribal needs were addressed.

 Prior to working with FCNL, Lacina managed the Metro Boston Tobacco-Free Community Partnership, where she organized Boston residents to support local and state tobacco prevention efforts.
 She also served as Site Manager for Native American LifeLines of Boston, a nonprofit Indian health center serving the Boston urban Indian community.
 As Site Manager, she developed and supervised health education programming and services.

 Lacina is a Bill Gates Millennium Scholar and holds a Master of Social Work degree from the Boston College Graduate School of Social Work.
 She received a Bachelor of Arts in Psychology and certificate in Native American studies from the University of Massachusetts Amherst.